mcabbott/AxisKeys.jl/README.md

 ```
 With both, we can write `C[time=1, obs=2]` to index by number,
 and `C(time=3.5)` to lookup this key in the range.
-This should work for either a `RangeArray{...,NamedDimsArray}` or the reverse.
+Everything should work for either a `RangeArray{...,NamedDimsArray}` or the reverse.

 The ranges themselves may be any `AbstractVector`s, and `A(20.0)` simply looks up
 `i = findfirst(isequal(20.0), ranges(A,1))` before returning `A[i]`.